 Direct Methods are assessed by the full graphic design faculty in the School of Art at the end of every academic year.

-Indirect methods are monitored by Chair, Dean, and Provost through the Annual Report and the fields of study through external achievements of students continuing in the design fields.
+Indirect methods are monitored by the Program Director, Director of the School of Art, Dean, and Provost through the Annual Report and the fields of study through external achievements of students continuing in the design fields.
 The Annual report is submitted in July.